andy-byers/CalicoDB/doc/doc.md

 // involves blocking until other connections are finished with the WAL. s = db->checkpoint(true);
 if (s.is_ok()) {
+    // The whole WAL was written back to the database file.
 } else if (s.is_busy()) {
+    // Some other connection got in the way.
 } else {
+    // Some other error occurred.
 }
 ```